Introduction

 Contact for Information and Involvement

-Mr. Johnson is leading efforts to rehabilitate Douglass Cemetery Alexandria and tell the stories of those buried within.
-His research has already connected with over 125 descendants across the nation.
-Whether you have family connections to the cemetery or simply want to contribute to preserving this piece of Alexandria’s history, your participation is welcomed.
+Mr. Johnson’s commitment to preserving history and promoting social justice is evident in his dedication to Douglass Cemetery and beyond.
+Whether you have family connections to the cemetery or simply want to contribute to preserving this vital piece of Alexandria’s history, your participation is welcomed.

 History and Significance